moerv9/sentiment/docs/6_Trading.md

 ## Strategy

 Building the strategy to make signals when a trade (buy or sell) should be executed, was a real challenge.
-There are hundreds of different strategies on different technical indicators, but now the buy or sell signal should be based on the sentiment of tweets on Twitter ([FR 30]).
+There are hundreds of different strategies on different technical indicators, but now the buy or sell signal should be based on the sentiment of tweets on Twitter [FR 30](2_Concept.md#must-have).

 At first, the idea was to calculate the average of sentiment for a particular time period and if this average reaches a certain threshold, a trade should be executed.

-In the left table in Figure 14 you see the Timestamp, Sentiment Score and the corresponding meaning for *each tweet*.
+In the left table in Figure 14 you see the timestamp, sentiment score and the corresponding meaning for *each tweet*.

 ![60 min Sentiment Average and Amount of Tweets](./img/trading/60min-avg-count.png)